 Lefkada is another beautiful Ionian island located in the west of Central Greece near the region of Etoloakarnania, while the island is connected to the mainland through a passage.

-Lefkada island with its natural beauties and inspiring landscapes is one of the most popular holiday destinations for Greeks and foreigners.
-It is also known as the home of two famous Greek writers, the writer Angelos Sikelianos and the poet Aristotle Valaoritis.
+Lefkada island, with its natural beauty and inspiring landscapes, is one of the most popular holiday destinations for Greeks and foreigners.
+It is also known as the home of two famous Greek writers, writer Angelos Sikelianos and the poet Aristotle Valaoritis.

 Kanoni beach, Corfu, Ionian islands - Andrew_Mayovskyy/Shutterstock.com

 Chora is a very picturesque city that has managed to preserve the traditions and characteristics of the past.
-In its premises, you can find narrow alleys ideal for leisurely walks, as well as many modern buildings which were built in recent years giving the city a more modern touch.
+On its premises, you can find narrow alleys ideal for leisurely walks, as well as many modern buildings which were built in recent years, giving the city a more modern touch.